apache/predictionio/docs/manual/source/templates/similarproduct/dase.html.md

 Let's look at the code and see how you can customize the engine you built from the Similar Product Engine Template.

-INFO: Evaluator will not be covered in this tutorial.
+(Evaluator will not be covered in this tutorial.)

 ## The Engine Design